 While data based on hospital attendance do not capture prevalence rates of SH in youth, they do provide some insight into trends over time and the nature of SH.
-The National Self-Harm Registry (Joyce et al., 2020), funded by the HSE’s National office for suicide prevention, represents the world’s first national registry on intentional SH hospital presentations for all ages.
+The National Self-Harm Registry Ireland (NSHRI) (Joyce et al., 2020), funded by the HSE’s National office for suicide prevention, represents the world’s first national registry on intentional SH hospital presentations for all ages.
 Yearly reports are published giving insight into changing patterns for SH and rates of presentation to hospital emergency departments in ROI.
 Data on youth under 16 have been captured since 2006.

-The definition of SH used by the registry accords with that of the World Health Organization (WHO) (see Table 2), and frequently used by other country’s’ register and cohort studies.
+The definition of SH used by the registry accords with that of the World Health Organization (WHO) (see Table 2), and frequently used by other countrys’ register and cohort studies.
 Reasons for engagement in SH are not required as part of the definition and reflect SH both with and without suicidal intent.

-Table 2: Definition of definition of SH used in NSHR:
+Table 2: Definition of definition of SH used in NSHRI: